postgresml/postgresml/pgml-docs/docs/user_guides/training/overview.md

 The first time it's called, the function will also require a `relation_name` and `y_column_name`.
 The two arguments will be used to create the first snapshot of training and test data.
 By default, 25% of the data (specified by the `test_size` parameter) will be randomly sampled to measure the performance of the model after the `algorithm` has been trained on the 75% of the data.

 !!! tip
-    Postgres supports named arguments in functions, so you can easily regonize them and pass them as needed:
+    Postgres supports named arguments in functions, so you can easily recognize them and pass them as needed:

     ```postgresql
     SELECT * FROM pgml.train(